-At JTM, Mr. Hunt is the 5th and 6th grade principal.
-He works with David Myers and Bryan Lowe to develop and implement the school’s AVID and IB programs.
+At JTM, Mr. Hunt is the 6th grade principal.
+He works with faculty and leadership to develop and implement the school’s AVID and IB programs.
 Mr. Hunt believes that all students can succeed often through novel and various paths.
 Therefore, he maintains and nurtures a welcoming space for all students, teachers, and families that invites engagement and promotes individual learning.
 He believes in a public education system that is available to all citizens and empowers them to be active community members and critical thinkers.
 To achieve these ends, he collaborates with the community around the school, communicates effectively with stakeholders, and empowers teachers and students to take charge of their own growth.

 When not in school, Mr. Hunt spends his time with his wife, a middle school librarian, and his two daughters.
 They like to hike, travel, and take photographs.